The Best of Los Angeles in 3 Days Itinerary

 We'll be the first to admit there's a lot to do in Los Angeles.
 From Hollywood showbiz and studio tours to amusement parks and beaches, can you possibly fit it all into 3 days?

 The answer is yes, you can.
 And here's how.
-Take advantage of our Los Angeles 3-Day Itinerary along with your Go Los Angeles Card to visit the top attractions and get the full spectrum of L.A. entertainment in just 3 days - while saving loads of money on attraction prices and included extras!
+Take advantage of our 'Best of Los Angeles in 3 Days' Itinerary along with your Go Los Angeles Card to visit the top attractions and get the full spectrum of L.A. entertainment in just 3 days - while saving loads of money on attraction prices and included extras!

 Here's everything you need to know, from how to get there to the best spot for lunch in Santa Monica.

 Day 1: Hollywood Glitz & Glamour

 Attractions: The Hollywood Walk of Fame, Grauman's Chinese Theater, The Hollywood Museum, Madame Tussauds Hollywood, Movie Stars Homes Tour by LA City Tours